Fil88/Fil88.github.io/_posts/2021-03-01-Windows-Evasion.md

 ```

-We will then decrypt the function pointer before injecting our malocious code.
+We will then decrypt the function pointer before executing the WriteProcessMemory Win API function.

 ```cpp
 AESDecrypt((char *) sWriteProcessMemory, sizeof(sWriteProcessMemory), key, sizeof(key));